 Fluid intake and diet: It is important to maintain a normal diet, including salt, as well as an adequate fluid intake (2,500 mL to 3,000 mL) at least during the initial period of taking this medication.
 Side effects have been reported to follow after large amounts of sweating or diarrhea.
 If this occurs, extra fluids and salt should be taken.
 Talk to your doctor about the appropriate amounts of fluid and salt to take.
 If you develop a fever, check with your doctor to see if you should reduce your dose or temporarily stop taking the medication.

-Heart disease: People with heart disease should discuss with their doctor how this medication may affect their medical condition, how their medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
+Heart disease: If you have heart disease, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
 People with severe heart disease should not take lithium (see "Who should NOT take this medication?").

 Lab tests: Lithium toxicity is closely related to the level of lithium in the blood, and can occur at doses that are close to normal.
-People taking this medication will need to have lab tests (as ordered by their doctor) so that the blood levels of lithium can be monitored.
+Your doctor will order regular blood tests so that the blood levels of lithium can be monitored.

 Stopping the medication: Do not stop taking this medication suddenly without checking with your doctor first.
 Stopping the medication suddenly may cause withdrawal symptoms.

-Thyroid disease: People with thyroid disease should discuss with their doctor how this medication may affect their medical condition, how their medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
+Thyroid disease: If you have thyroid disease, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
 Long-term lithium treatment is sometimes associated with the development of growths in the thyroid gland.
 Contact your doctor if you develop a swelling in the neck.

-Pregnancy: Lithium should not be used during pregnancy or by women of childbearing potential unless no other appropriate therapy exists, and, in the opinion of the doctor, the expected benefits outweigh the possible risks.
+Pregnancy: Lithium appears to cause an increase in heart, kidney and thyroid problems in the infants born to mothers who took lithium during pregnancy.
+Lithium should not be used during pregnancy or by women of childbearing potential unless no other appropriate therapy exists, and, in the opinion of the doctor, the expected benefits outweigh the possible risks.

-Children: The safety and effectiveness of this medication have not been established for children under 12 years of age.
+Children: The safety and effectiveness of this medication have not been established for children less than 12 years of age.
 The use of lithium is not recommended for this age group.